 Digital transformation is an unstoppable force across a wide range of industries.
 It has the potential to affect virtually every department, from Operations to Marketing to Sales.
 And in the range of industries we work with, B2B e-commerce is one of the most impactful aspects of digital transformation.
-In the past, some B2B companies have been tentative, at best, in their e-commerce efforts.
+In the past, some B2B businesses have been tentative, at best, in their b2b e-commerce development.
 They’ve been influenced by their fear of disrupting traditional sales channels, and by long-term customers’ resistance to change or lack of interest in online buying options.

 Common B2B e-Commerce Challenges

-B2B e-Commerce Solutions
+Customized B2B e-Commerce Solutions

 Don’t fall into the trap of treating your e-commerce site like an Amazon clone, implementing B2B e-commerce is a very different animal than a B2C e-commerce site.

 Every project should start with consideration of the critical user experiences (CrUX).
-Who is buying, why they’re there, what they expect, and what things that work offline need to work online.
+Who is buying, why they’re there, what they expect and what things that work offline need to work online.
 Will you need to personalize content to convert different visitors, or is the journey the same for all users?
 Should you provide some users an opportunity to speak with an expert instead of just purchasing?
-Make sure your site includes the functionality and features your users need most, or else you’ll end up disappointing them.
+Make sure your e-commerce site includes the functionality and features your users need most, or else you’ll end up disappointing them.

 Solving technical challenges comes down to your tech-stack.
 Speed is critical, and many factors can affect your ability to deliver it.
-Consider where your customers are located, the devices they use, and using content delivery networks.
+Consider where your customers are located, the devices they use and using content delivery networks.
 New projects should include an infrastructure discussion, and monitoring of key performance metrics should be an ongoing part of all projects.

 Meet Buyers’ Expectations